-The mechanism that guarantees confidentiality in this type of operation is known as a Non-Disclosure Agreement (NDA).
-Previously, potential buyers who have been qualified to carry out the transaction, having a strategic fit and sufficient resources, have been provided with a blind profile and have shown interest in moving forward with the potential purchase.
+The mechanism that guarantees confidentiality in this type of operation is the Non-Disclosure Agreement (NDA).
+Previously, potential buyers who have been qualified to carry out the transaction, have a strategic plan and sufficient resources, have been provided with a blind profile, and have shown interest in moving forward with the potential purchase.

 The signing of an NDA obliges the parties to monitor compliance with a series of obligations concerning the information transmitted, not only at present but also in the future.
 Non-compliance by any one of the parties can negatively affect the operation’s development and closure.

 Risks of information leaks

 But what happens if the information is leaked?